joannbriggs2/joannbriggs2.github.io/readME.md

 ### Section three contains contact information with links to Facebook and Instagram pages that open in a new window.

-### Section four allows the user to key in a zip code to get a 5 Day Blanket Watch which includes the weather forcast for that location and a gallery of pictures that change at a set interval.
+### Section four allows the user to key in a zip code to get a 5 Day Blanket Watch which includes the weather forcast for the location, a horse blanket recommendation and a gallery of pictures that change at a set interval.

 ## References